sarikasurampudi/oml/oml/create-run-notebooks/create-run-notebooks.md

 7. Click **Back** to return to the Notebooks page.

-## Task 6: Run Your Notebook with SQL and PL/SQL Interpreter
+## Task 6: Run Your Notebook using the SQL and PL/SQL Interpreter

 To display and visualize data using SQL in a notebook paragraph, that data must be fetched from the database.